How to Protect Utilities from Cybercrime

 - Scope of the assessment

-- Recurring cyber awareness training.
+- Recurring cyber awareness training

 MM: Is it possible to incorporate cybersecurity practices at water system plants with other municipal entities?
 If so, how is that usually handled?